 - 1. The Directing Division is responsible for the overall direction of serious criminal proceedings. - 2.
 The Prosecution Support Services Division is responsible for supporting the criminal prosecution work in the areas of international law, victims liaison and policy and research. - 3.
-The Solicitors Division is responsible for providing the solicitor service in Dublin to the Director. - 4.
+The Solicitors Division is responsible for providing the solicitor service in Dublin to the Director and oversight of the State Solicitor service nationally. - 4.
 The Corporate Services Division is responsible for enabling and contributing to the Office's overall objectives through the implementation of the range of corporate support functions.

-In addition to the Divisions, there are two specialised Units that focus sexual offences and financial crime: The Sexual Offences Unit and the Special Financial Crime Unit.
+In addition to the Divisions, there are two specialised Units that focus on serious and sexual offences and financial crime: The Sexual Offences and Serious Offences Unit and the Special Financial Crime Unit.